 DealNews.com is a go-to resource for the retail experts here at Kiplinger.
-The site offers a curated selection of product deals -- ranging from electronics to home goods -- that gets updated daily.
+The site offers a curated selection of product deals — ranging from electronics to homewares— that gets updated daily.
 Bargain hunters can also find smart shopping tips on the site’s blog.
-Some recent topics include a list of the retailers with the best customer rewards programs, as well as determining when is the best time of year to buy a smart phone.
-Also, we often call on DealNews experts during the holiday shopping season for advice on where to find the best Black Friday sales.
+Some recent topics include a list of the retailers with the best customer rewards programs, as well as determining when is the best time of year to buy big-ticket items.
+We often call on DealNews experts during the holiday shopping season for advice on where to find the best Black Friday sales.

-- Scott’s Cheap Flights sends e-mail alerts when airfare deals based on your search parameters become available (check out our recent Your Money’s Worth podcast episode with the site’s founder).
+- Going (formerly Scott’s Cheap Flights) sends e-mail alerts when airfare deals based on your search parameters become available.

-- Google Flights allows users to search average airfare and hotel prices using an interactive map.
+- Google Travel allows users to search for average airfare, hotel prices and more using an interactive map.
 The site even aggregates vacation rental listings offered by VRBO, Booking.com and TripAdvisor.

 Best Sites for Deals on Gift Cards

-No matter if you’re buying a gift card as a present or purchasing one for yourself (to prevent overspending), you can always find them at a lower price through an online gift card exchange site compared to buying direct from the retailer.
+No matter if you’re buying a gift card as a present or purchasing one for yourself (to prevent overspending), you can always find them at a lower price through an online gift card exchange site compared to buying directly from the retailer or in supermarkets.
 Try these two:

-- Cardpool offers discounted gift cards from the likes of Best Buy, Nordstrom and Patagonia for up to 35% off face-value.
-For example, we spotted a $25 Fandango gift card selling for $17.50 -- that’s 30% off.
-The cards available on Cardpool have no expiration date, no fees and come with a 60-day purchase guarantee of validity.
+- GiftDeals (formerly CardPool) offers discounted gift cards from the likes of Best Buy, Nordstrom and Patagonia for up to 35% off face value.
+The cards available on GiftDeals have no expiration date, no fees and come with a 60-day purchase guarantee of validity.
 The site says it does this to encourage buyers to use the cards sooner rather than later.

-We’ve previously written about browser extension Rakuten (formerly known as Ebates) and why you should take advantage of its rebate offers while shopping online.
+We’ve previously written about the browser extension Rakuten (formerly known as Ebates) and why you should take advantage of its rebate offers while shopping online.
 Once you’ve downloaded the browser extension, sign up for a Rakuten account.
 After you’ve registered, you’ll gain access to 2,500 online retailers where you can earn up to 40% in cashback rewards.
-Participating stores include Bloomingdale’s, Kohl’s and Sephora.
-You can also find travel and vacation deals from Expedia, Priceline, Viator and VRBO where you can earn as much as 5% cashback after booking your travel arrangements.
+Participating stores include Nordstrom, Kohl’s and Best Buy.
 Rakuten even has a blog with helpful tips on how to get the most bang for your buck (and maximize cashback rewards) when shopping on partner sites.

-If you need life or long-term care insurance, consider using AccuQuote.com.
-You’ll have to cough up your contact information so an agent can follow-up with you directly at a later date, but you’ll immediately receive a list of insurers that match your profile and estimated monthly premiums for each plan.
-For help on selecting the right life insurance plan, see our story How to Shop for Life Insurance.
+If you need life or long-term care insurance, consider using AccuQuote.
+You’ll have to cough up your contact information so an agent can follow up with you directly at a later date, but you’ll immediately receive a list of insurers that match your profile and estimated monthly premiums for each plan.
+For more information on selecting life insurance, see our story on 10 things you should know about life insurance.